alchemy-fr/Phraseanet-Docs/en/FAQ/Customization/Setting-guest-account.rst

 Activate the guest account
 ==========================

-The guest account grants access to one or more collections without needing authentication.
+The guest account allows access to one or more collections without needing authentication.

 The guest account is automatically activated as soon as the account has at least